usafa-astro-331/Astro-331X/lab_03_communication/README.md

 | radio address                        | ATMY       | 1              | 0       | ATDL first radio = ATMY second radio                                |

 Check the following (enter command without a value).
-They should already have the default values, but set them if necessary.
+They should already have the correct default values, but set them if necessary.

 |           | AT command | value | note         |
 | --------- | ---------- | ----- | ------------ |